sorm/sorm.github.com/Documentation.md

       .fetch() // the sql query gets emitted only at this point
 {% endhighlight %}

-With the query above we've fetched three artists which have neither pop or rock in the set of its generes.
+With the query above we've fetched three artists which have neither pop or rock in the set of its genres.
 The results are ordered by artist name.

 ### Property path